MicrosoftDocs/azure-docs/articles/governance/blueprints/samples/fedramp-m/control-mapping.md

 ## AC-2 (7) Account Management | Role-Based Schemes

-Azure implements [Azure role-based access control (Azure RBAC)](../../../../role-based-access-control/overview.md) (RBAC) to help you manage who has access to resources in Azure.
+Azure implements [Azure role-based access control (Azure RBAC)](../../../../role-based-access-control/overview.md) to help you manage who has access to resources in Azure.
 Using the Azure portal, you can review who has access to Azure resources and their permissions.
 This blueprint also assigns [Azure Policy](../../../policy/overview.md) definitions to audit use of Azure Active Directory authentication for SQL Servers and Service Fabric.
 Using Azure Active Directory authentication enables simplified permission management and